Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 1:** Core features of the Nexus platform showing the six main functional modules: Real-time Match Finding, User Portfolio, Voice Channels, Push Notifications, Secure Authentication, and Cross-Platform support.

+**Explanation:**

+The Nexus platform is built around six interconnected core modules that address the fundamental needs of competitive gamers:

+1. **Real-Time Match Finding:** The heart of Nexus - players can post LFG (Looking for Group) or LFO (Looking for Opponent) requests that instantly appear in other players' feeds.
+WebSocket technology ensures updates arrive in under 100 milliseconds, meaning when a player posts a match request, everyone in the same region sees it almost instantly.
+Region filtering reduces noise by showing only geographically relevant matches.

+2. **User Portfolio:** Unlike Discord or Reddit where players are anonymous usernames, Nexus provides rich player profiles.
+Each user can showcase their game-specific stats, gameplay video links, achievements, and ranking history.
+This transparency eliminates the "skill mismatch" problem where players join teams only to discover incompatible skill levels.

+3. **Voice Channels:** Integrated 100ms voice technology means players don't need to switch to Discord or other apps for communication.
+Voice channels support both group calls for team coordination and one-on-one calls for tryouts or casual chat.
+Low latency (sub-100ms) ensures communication feels natural.

+4. **Push Notifications:** Browser push notifications alert players even when they're not actively using the app.
+When someone applies to your match request or accepts your application, you'll receive an instant desktop notification.

+5. **Secure Authentication:** The platform supports both Google OAuth (instant, zero-friction signup) and phone verification via Firebase (for enhanced account security).
+All sessions are encrypted and managed securely.

+6. **Cross-Platform Support:** Built as a Progressive Web App (PWA), Nexus works on desktop browsers, can be installed as a native-like app, and supports offline mode via service workers.

 ---

 ---